NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 find matching interest points.
 Hence, there must be sufficient images so that the illumination conditions over the entire site change slowly as one goes down the list.

+A representative subset of the produced images can be found with the program ``image_subset`` (:numref:`image_subset`).
+That tool must be invoked once the images have been registered to each other and to the ground, so later in the process (:numref:`parallel_sfs_usage`).

 The paper :cite:`bertone2023highly` discusses how to automate the process of selecting images.